 This time of year arrives with so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving meals, and the magic of the holidays.
 But with the good comes the bad.
 The cold weather and bitter temperatures can cause a whole mess of plumbing problems.
-A1 Chesney Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.
+A1 Chesney Service Experts is here with a couple preventative measures to help you minimize your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Calgary.
 This commonly takes place when high water pressure from the main water pipe combines with freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to make sure the water can continually flow through.
 If you do discover a frozen pipe, disable the main water supply to prevent the pipe from breaking.
 Try warming the frozen area of the pipe with warm water and if that doesn’t work, give A1 Chesney Service Experts a call and we’ll send one of our expert plumbers out to inspect the issue.